fry69/files-to-prompt-ts/README.md

 If the `--nbconvert` option is provided, the tool will attempt to convert any `.ipynb` (Jupyter Notebook) files to the specified format (`--format asciidoc` or `--format markdown`) using the provided `nbconvert` command name or path.
 By default `asciidoc` will be used.

-Without conversion (or if the provided command cannot be found) `.ipynb` files will get included verbatim in their `JSON` format (including `base64` encoded images etc).
+Without conversion (or if the provided command cannot be found) Notebook files will get included verbatim in their `JSON` format (including `base64` encoded images etc).

-Internally each file conversion happens in a freshly created temporary directory (via `mktemp` API), which gets deleted automatically after successful (or unsucessful) completion.
+Each external Notebook conversion happens in a freshly created temporary directory (via `mktemp` API), which gets deleted automatically after successful (or unsucessful) completion.

-> **New:** Crazy fast (100x compared to `nbconvert`) internal parser for conversion, use with `--nbconvert internal`
+> **New (v0.5.0):** Crazy fast (100x compared to `nbconvert`) internal converter, use with `--nbconvert internal`

 ### Example usage: